eBay Scams: Unveiling the Dark Side of eBay

 If eBay finds in favor of the buyer, the seller may be required to refund the buyer’s money, even if the seller did nothing wrong.

-For example, in item not received scams, the buyer will claim that they did not receive the item they purchased.
+For example, in item-not-received scams, the buyer will claim they did not receive the item they purchased.
 They may then ask for a refund or a replacement item.
-If you are a seller, it is important to keep track of shipping confirmations and delivery receipts.
+If you are a seller, keeping track of shipping confirmations and delivery receipts is essential.

 Demanding refunds

 Scammers may contact sellers directly and demand refunds.
-They may claim that the item they ordered was not as described, or that they were not happy with the purchase.
-If the seller agrees to refund the buyer, they may be out the money and the item.
+They may claim that the item they ordered was not as described or that they were unhappy with the purchase.
+If the seller agrees to refund the buyer, they may be out of the money and the item.

 For example, in damaged item scams, the buyer will claim that the item they received was damaged.
 They may then ask for a refund or a replacement item.
-If you are a seller, it is important to take clear and detailed photos of the item before you ship it.
+If you are a seller, taking clear and detailed photos of the item before you ship it is essential.

 Return shipping scams